-We are craftspeople and artisans, sourcing the finest hides from around the globe, then dyeing and finishing the leather to our customers’ exact specifications.
+We are craftspeople and artisans, with a passion for leather.
+We source only the finest pearl crust in the world, then manufacture it with heart and diligence, to our customers’ exact specifications.

-With more than 40 years of leather manufacturing experience and a large state-of-the-art facility, Townsend Leather is able to offer customers a full-line of services.
+With more than 50 years of leather manufacturing experience and our beautiful campus of state-of-the-art production facilities, Townsend Leather is able to offer customers an incomparable line of leather services.

 The Townsend Facility

-Located in one of North America’s principal leather manufacturing centers, Townsend has ready access to the latest developments in leather technology and to a labor force experienced in leather production.
-Our capital investment in facility improvements and in new state-of-the art leather manufacturing equipment affirms our commitment to producing high quality, innovative products.
+Located in the heart of the Leather-Making Region, Townsend has ready access to the latest developments in leather technology and to a labor force experienced in leather production.
+Our capital investment in facility improvements and in new state-of-the-art leather manufacturing equipment affirms our commitment to producing high-quality, innovative products.

 While we do not do the tanning ourselves, we are aware of how the tanning process affects the hides we procure, and we only use hide sources that strictly adhere to sound environmental practices.
-Once we select the hides, they are re-graded to our high quality standards and to appropriateness of end product type, then aniline-dyed, processed and finished in our own factory.
+Once we select the hides, they are re-graded to our high-quality standards and to the appropriateness of end product type, then aniline-dyed, processed and finished in our own factory.

 Once we have the hides in-house, we use aniline dyes (which are water-based) to custom-color the hides to meet our customers’ specifications.
 As all hides are unique in their natural markings, the hides also absorb dyes differently from hide to hide and even in different sections of a hide.
 We drum dye our hides and tumble them in a rotating drum to make sure the dye penetrates the hides as consistently as possible.